confluentinc/streaming-ops/README.md

 	 `kubectl get all`

 ## Credits
-Significant portions of the repository are based on work by Steven Wade @ https://github.com/swade1987
+Significant portions of the repository are based on the work of Steven Wade @ https://github.com/swade1987